 This operating endowment provides perpetual operating income to the library to further its mission to provide superior county-wide library service that is convenient to and used by all residents.

 Philip R. Hollenbaugh Photography Endowment Fund

-Philip R. Hollenbaugh was a local portrait and wedding photographer in the Greenfield community for over thirty years.
+Philip R. Hollenbaugh was a local portrait and wedding photographer in the Greenfield community for more than thirty years.
 Phil began his career in photography in 1962 after writing a term paper about the subject for high school.
 He had interviewed then local photographer Dale Briles of DaJo Photography.
 He became Mr. Briles’ assistant until 1975 when he and his wife Pamela opened a local photography studio on South State Street.
 He was deeply committed to providing full service to his clients, local schools, and the community.
 His mother, Marjorie Roberts, wished to honor his legacy and established the Philip R. Hollenbaugh Fund to recognize Phil’s dedication to his art and to his community.
-Mrs. Roberts was able to meet Cody and help present this first ever award at the Riley Festival.
+Mrs. Roberts was able to meet Cody and help present this first-ever award at the Riley Festival.

-Then Board member Cherie Burrow was instrumental in the organization of this new award and HCCF is grateful to her for the hard work and creative thinking behind its implementation.
+Then board member Cherie Burrow was instrumental in the organization of this new award and HCCF is grateful to her for the hard work and creative thinking behind its implementation.

 Jane Ross Reeves Octagon House Operating Endowment

-Established by the Board of Directors, this fund provides perpetual support to benefit the historical Jane Ross Reeves Octagon House in Shirley, Indiana.
+Established by the board of directors, this fund provides perpetual support to benefit the historical Jane Ross Reeves Octagon House in Shirley, Indiana.